-ltem Description 1 The RGS Receiver toolbar provides easy access to the most frequently used options via the following menus: • HP RGS Receiver -Lets you view version information, change settings (see RGS Receiver settings on page 19), and quit RGS Receiver.
-NOTE: RGS settings are also known as preferences on Mac OS. • Connection -Lets you enable Setup Mode (see Setup Mode on page 18), send a virtual Ctrl+Alt+Del command to the sender, and disconnect from the sender. • Image Quality -Lets you set the image quality (see Performance on page 20 for more information). • Help -Lets you open the User Guide (this document).
+ltem Description 1 The RGS Receiver toolbar provides easy access to the most frequently used options via the following menus: • HP RGS Receiver -Lets you view version information, change settings (see RGS Receiver settings on page 19 ), and quit RGS Receiver.
+NOTE: RGS settings are also known as preferences on Mac OS.
+Connection-Lets you enable Setup Mode (see Setup Mode on page 18), send a virtual Ctrl+Alt+Del command to the sender, and disconnect from the sender. • Image Quality -Lets you set the image quality (see Performance on page 20 for more information). • Help -Lets you open the User Guide (this document).
 2 Displays the number of image updates in frames-per-second.
-3 Scroll bars appear if the resolution of the sender is larger than the size of the RGS Receiver window.
+3 Scroll bars appear if the resolution of the sender is larger than the size of the RGS Receiver window, or when the Receiver window is adjusted below the size of the sender resolution.